 I am a PhD student in economics at Boston University.
 I will be on the academic job market in 2024-2025.

-Main fields: Development, Macroeconomics, and Urban Economics.
+My main fields are Development, Macroeconomics, and Urban Economics.

 Training microentrepreneurs over Zoom: Experimental evidence from Mexico (Journal link)